codefresh-io/docs.codefresh.io/_docs/promotions/entities/promotion-workflow.md

 In Pre-Action Workflows, you can define _custom parameters as global outputs_, making them available as input parameters in subsequent Post-Action Workflows.
 This feature provides a seamless way to pass data across workflows and create complex automation scenarios.

 In the Pre-Action Workflow, any parameter marked with a `globalName` in its `outputs` definition becomes a global parameter.
-These parameters are then available for the Post-Action Workflow.
+These parameters are then available to the Post-Action Workflow.

 ```yaml
 outputs: